MehediHasanEmon018/Digital-Wallet-System/README.md

 Send Salami → Festive gift money transfer

-Bank Transfer (LenDen) → Move wallet balance to bank account
+Bank Transfer (LenDen) → Transfer wallet balance to bank account

 📩 Money Request System

-Users can request money from others
+Instead of direct receiving, users can send a money request

-Request must be approved to complete the transaction
+Requested user must approve to complete the transaction

 Both accounts see the request status in history

 📜 Transaction History

-Both sender and receiver see logs
+Both sender and receiver see detailed transaction logs

-Each transaction has a timestamp
+Every transaction has a timestamp

-Clear record of all transfers
+Easy to track transfers & requests

 🛠️ Tech Stack